hirefrank/www/src/videos/cooke-blowin-in-the-wind.md

 artist: "Sam Cooke"
 video: "Blowin' in the Wind"
 youtube_id: PBDdLgBO0Nw
+description: "Sam Cooke in 1964, a few months before his death, performing 'Blowin' in the Wind' on the ABC variety show Shindig!"
 ---

 Sam Cooke in 1964, a few months before his death, performing "Blowin' in the Wind" on the ABC variety show [Shindig!](https://en.wikipedia.org/wiki/Shindig!).